 The organization of this paper is as follows.
 In section \ref{sec:riemann Reviews and Preliminaries}, we briefly review some results on SqK-spinors and prepare some notations.
-In section \ref{sec:Mathematical and physical properties}, we investigate some geometric properties of an SqK-spinor.
+In section \ref{sec:Mathematical and physical properties}, we investigate some geometric properties of a SqK-spinor.
 We give the conditions under which the Dirac current becomes a Killing vector field.
 We also clarify that the Dirac current of a certain SqK-spinor follows the equation of motion of a charged particle in the presence of a contact magnetic field, and a physical relationship between a Dirac-like current and a Maxwell field defined by SqK-spinors.
-In section \ref{sec:Solutions to DM, ED and EDM systems}, we completely determine weak Killing spinors in three-dimensional Lorentzian Sasakian manifolds and construct solutions to Einstein-Dirac system as well as discussion in \cite{Kim Friedrich 2000}.
-It is also shown that an SqK-spinor and a contact magnetic field solve to the Dirac-Maxwell and the Einstein-Dirac-Maxwell system in the three-dimensional pseudo-Riemannian Sasakian space-form.
-We clarify physical properties of SqK-spinors of all kinds from energy conditions.
+In section \ref{sec:Solutions to DM, ED and EDM systems}, we completely determine weak Killing spinors in three-dimensional Lorentzian Sasakian manifolds and construct solutions to the Einstein-Dirac system similar to a discussion in \cite{Kim Friedrich 2000}.
+It is also shown that a SqK-spinor and a contact magnetic field solve to the Dirac-Maxwell and the Einstein-Dirac-Maxwell system in the three-dimensional pseudo-Riemannian Sasakian space-form.
+We also discuss energy conditons of SqK-spinors of all types.
 In section \ref{sec:Explicit formula of SqK-spinors}, explicit representations of SqK-spinors are given.
 In section \ref{sec:Conclusions}, we summarize our results and discuss its significance.